Essential travel tips for a vacation in Iceland

 Rent a car or a camper van to explore Iceland on your own terms

-Rent a car or a camper van and venture out on to the open road Discover Iceland on your own tems.
+Rent a car or a camper van and venture out onto the open road.
+Discover Iceland on your own terms.

 Stay safe while driving in Iceland

-Roads in Iceland are narrower than you might be used to.
-There are many one-lane bridges so I recommend that you be careful and avoid speeding.
-If you see something you want to photograph take care to stop at a safe place.
-Too many travelers just stop in the middle of the road to take pictures, putting themselves and others at risk.
-If you are driving in Iceland in winter be ready for rough conditions.
-This can mean low visibility, icy roads, heavy wind, and snowdrifts.
-Always follow the weather forecast closely, check road conditions and follow the information on the Safe Travel website, Twitter account, and Facebook account.
+Roads in Iceland are narrow.
+There are many one-lane bridges, so I recommend that you be careful and avoid speeding.
+If you see something you want to photograph, stop at a safe location.
+Too many travelers stop in the middle of the road to take pictures, putting themselves and others at risk.
+If you are driving in Iceland in winter, be ready for rough conditions.
+This can include low visibility, icy roads, high winds, and snowdrifts.
+Always follow the weather forecast closely, check road conditions, and consult the Safe Travel website and Facebook.
 Read the section on how to stay safe in Iceland.

 Driving in winter

-Check road conditions and the weather forecast, before going on long journeys in winter.
-It is important to double-check that you have tires that are suitable for winter driving.
-Consider getting a 4×4 vehicle, especially during winter..
+Check road conditions and the weather forecast before going on long journeys in winter.
+It is essential to verify that your tires are suitable for winter driving.
+Consider getting a 4×4 vehicle, especially during winter.
 Never skimp on renting a quality car during winter.
 And the final rule for driving in Iceland: No off-road driving!
-It is illegal and the police will not hesitate to slap violators with heavy fines.
+It is illegal ,and the police will not hesitate to slap violators with heavy fines.
 I wish them every success btw.

 Book hotels in Iceland and find the best deals online

-Book accommodation in advance, especially if you are visiting in the the high season in the summer.
-If you want to wing it when it comes to hotel bookings you can search last-minute hotel deals all over Iceland.
+Book accommodation in advance, especially if you are visiting in the high season in the summer.

 Booking tours online and in advance

-If you are keen on joining a tour I recommend that you only book tours that not only have a high review score but also high volume reviews.
-Also, booking online in advance can save a lot of stress.
+If you are keen to join a tour, I recommend booking only tours with high review scores and high review volume.
+Additionally, booking online in advance can save significant stress.
+I have curated a list of top-rated tours in Iceland.

 Use discount codes to save on tours

 I have joined forces with high-quality tour operators to bring you great deals on their tours.
-These are people who have a real passion for what they do and you are assured to have a fantastic experience if book with them.
-We only work with high-quality operators we know and trust.
+These are people who have a real passion for what they do, and you are assured to have a fantastic experience if you book with them.
+I only work with high-quality operators we know and trust.

 Safe money in Iceland